albar965/littlenavmap-manual/src/en/APPROACHES.rst

 procedure yourself.
 Holds have a straight leg flying time in minutes or a distance.

+There are three types of holdings:

+#. ``Hold to manual termination``: Fly the holding until terminated by ATC or on your own discretion if not using ATC.
+#. ``Hold to altitude``: Climb or descent and fly the holding until altitude is reached.
+Leave the holding at given altitude.
+   No hold is needed if you are already at the given altitude.
+   This type is used to gain altitude in protected airspace, sometimes used for departures and missed approaches at mountainous airports.
+#. ``Hold to fix``: This is used to fly course reversals.
+If the plane is already pointing in the right direction, no
+   reversal is needed and no hold has to be flown.

 If a time is given, fly the hold as usual:

 #.
 Enter at the fix using a proper entry procedure